Royce Lewis Player Props: Twins vs. Blue Jays

 Royce Lewis At The Plate

-- Lewis is batting .270 with a double and two home runs.
+- Lewis has a double and two home runs while hitting .270.

-- In six of nine games this season (66.7%), Lewis has reached base via hit, and that includes multiple hits twice.
+- Lewis has gotten a hit in six of nine games this season (66.7%), with multiple hits twice.

-- In nine games played this season, he has hit a homer in two of them.
+- In nine games played this year, he has gone deep in two of them.

-- Lewis has driven in a run in three games this season (33.3%), including two games with multiple runs batted in.
+- In three games this season (33.3%), Lewis has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in four of nine games so far this year.
+- He has scored a run in four of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.